-Canon 700D versus Canon 7D II
+Canon 700D vs 7D Mark II

 The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 700D has a resolution of 17.9 megapixel, whereas the 7D Mark II provides 20 MP.
+The 700D has a resolution of 17.9 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (25 percent) than the Canon 700D.
 Moreover, the 7D Mark II is substantially heavier (57 percent) than the 700D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.